 Cooking Soda- 1tsp

-Wash and soak raw rice for a couple of hours.Drain and grind the rice in a mixie along with the tender coconut with required amount of water to a batter (just as you prepare regular Dosa/Idly batter).
+Wash and soak raw rice for a couple of hours.Drain and grind the rice in a mixie along with the tender coconut meat which you scraped and with required amount of tender coconut water to a batter (just as you prepare regular Dosa/Idly batter).

 The next day morning add cooking soda, sugar and salt to the fermented batter.
 Add more water if necessary so as to make Dosas.Keep aside for 2 hours.